Today we are celebrating World Braille Day 2019.

 World Braille Day marks the anniversary of the birthday of Louis Braille, who invented the reading and writing system for people who are blind or visually impaired.

-After campaigning by the World Blind Union, World Braille Day has been declared as an international day to commemorate the importance of braille by the United Nations.
+After campaigning by the World Blind Union, World Braille Day has been declared an international day to commemorate the importance of braille by the United Nations.

 So it gives us all the chance to highlight the rights of people who are blind or visually impaired to have access to braille and to raise awareness about Braille.